 Molly Peeples (STScI, USA) Rene Laureijs - ESA EUCLID Project Scientist (ESTEC)

 Karina Caputi (Kapteyn Astronomical Institute, Groningen, NL)

 Celine Peroux (Laboratoire d'Astrophysique de Marseille, France)

 Sara Ellison (University of Victoria, Canada)

-Cristina Popescu (University of Central Lancashire, UK, TBC)
+Cristina Popescu (University of Central Lancashire, UK)

 Scientific Organizing Committee: Local Organizing Committee: